gammasoft71/Examples_wxWidgets/src/Others/OpenFileDialogShowWindowModal/README.md

 xdg-open ./OpenFileDialogShowWindowModal.cbp > /dev/null 2>&1
 ```

-Select Line project and type F9 to build and run it.
+Select OpenFileDialogShowWindowModal project and type F9 to build and run it.

 ### Linux :